OSC/ood-documentation/latest/_sources/how-tos/app-development/interactive/form-widgets.rst.txt

     allows users to navigate through directories to select a path.

-    This is useful in forms where a path must be selected and you want to allow your users to choose an arbirary path.
+    This is useful in forms where a path must be selected and you want to allow your users to choose an arbitrary path.

     ``directory`` is the initial directory the path selector will open to when the users opens the modal.
 This defaults to the users' HOME.